somospragma/qa-web-proyecto-base-serenity-bdd-screenplay-image-comparaction/README.md

 ## Image Comparison
 ### About:
 This is a library available to perform absolute comparison tests between images.
-Note that the concept of absolute comparison is based on the evaluation of pixel-by-pixel values between the images involved, which brings limitations to the testing.
+Note that the concept of absolute comparison is based on the evaluation of pixel-by-pixel values between the images involved, which brings limitations to the testing, however, it provides a perfect use for test images.
 ### Source
 https://github.com/romankh3/image-comparison
 ### Use of archetype and image comparison classes